SlimeMaster/EnDob-Client/README.md

 EnDob
 =====

-Welcome to EnDob a block RPG.
-I seem to be in my baby stages, so if you want to help please contact WookiePaw, we need graphical developers, visual technicians, and programmers.
-Thanks for reading and enjoy your stay!!
+Welcome to EnDob a block RPG!!
+Most of the info I was going to post in here is now on the wiki!!
+Just click the little wiki link to your right, enjoy!